 - Current NYS License registration certificate

-- Evidence of successful completion (grade B or higher) of an undergraduate Statistics, Research and Basic Physical Assessment course
+- Evidence of successful completion of an undergraduate Statistics, Research and Basic Physical Assessment course

 - One year of clinical nursing experience

-- Submit an essay as described in the application
+- For Education and Nursing Administration applicants, submit the essay as described in the application.

 - Submit official transcripts from each academic institution previously attended